 State-level Goal: To prepare students to communicate effectively with writing that exhibits solid construction resulting from satisfactory planning, discourse, and review.
-Students will understand the importance of proficient writing for success in the classroom and the workforce.
+Students will engage in the writing process including drafting, editing, and revision for success in the classroom and the workforce.

-- A. Demonstrate critical and analytical thinking for reading, writing, and speaking. - B. Compose sound and effective sentences. - C. Compose unified, coherent and developed paragraphs. - D. Understand and use a recursive writing process to develop strategies for generating, revising, editing and proofreading texts. - E. Produce rhetorically effective discourse for subject, audience, and purpose. - F. Demonstrate effective research and information literacy skills
+- A. Express critical and analytical thinking for reading and writing. - B. Compose sound and effective sentences appropriate to one's audience and purpose. - C. Compose unified, coherent and developed paragraphs. - D. Compose unified, coherent and developed texts. - E. Use a recursive writing process to develop strategies for generating, revising, editing and proofreading texts. - F. Produce rhetorically effective discourse for subject, audience, and purpose. - G. Exhibit effective research and information literacy skills.